NYPL/ami-preservation/pami_scripts/README.md

  * `-d` for the directory of csvs
  * `-o` for the path and name of the output csv

-## csv_count.py

-For counting up the number of files AND the number of unique CMS IDs in a chosen directory.
-Good for confirming large-scale files pulls that include a large number of multi-part audio.
-Will print in the terminal window, in order, the total number of files, the total number of CMS IDs, and a list of the CMS IDs.
-Note: currently only counts MP4s.
-Usage looks like:

-* `./cms_count.py /Volumes/NYPL_16107/FreezeTest`

 ## file_pull.sh

 For automating CMS collection-level file pulls.
 Will rsync a user-provided list of Service Copy MP4s or Edit Master Wavs from a hard drive, then transcode the Wavs to MP4s.
 To get started, you'll need a text file (recommend "make plain text") with your list of CMS numbers.
 Usage is script, CMS list, source directory, and destination.
 It looks like: